Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 How it works

 A moka pot utilizes steam pressure to force hot water up through the filter basket and into the upper chamber of the pot.
+We show you how to make coffee with a moka pot in another post, but here’s a quick rundown:

 How to brew with a moka pot